brucefan1983/GPUMD/doc/gpumd/input_parameters/minimize.rst

 Here,
 :attr:`method` can be :attr:`sd` (the steepest descent method) or :attr:`fire` (the FIRE method).
 :attr:`force_tolerance` is in units of eV/Å.
-When the largest absolute force component among the :math:`3N` force components in the system is smaller than :attr:`force_tolerance`, the energy minimization process will stop even though the number of steps (interations) performed is smaller than :attr:`maximal_number_of_steps`.
+When the largest absolute force component among the :math:`3N` force components in the system is smaller than :attr:`force_tolerance`, the energy minimization process will stop even though the number of steps (iterations) performed is smaller than :attr:`maximal_number_of_steps`.
-:attr:`maximal_number_of_steps` is the maximal number of steps (interations) to be performed for the energy minimization process.
+:attr:`maximal_number_of_steps` is the maximal number of steps (iterations) to be performed for the energy minimization process.
 :attr:`box_change` specifies whether to optimize the box during minimization.
 It only supports the FIRE method now.
 :attr:`hydrostatic_strain` indicates whether hydrostatic strain should be applied to change the box.